-- 1. That on or about (date), the defendant, (defendant's name), was a public servant; - 2.
-That on or about that date, in the county of (county), the defendant solicited, accepted or agreed to accept any benefit valued in excess of ten thousand dollars (\$10,000) from (specify);
+1. That on or about (date), the defendant, (defendant's name), was a public servant;

+2. That on or about that date, in the county of (county), the defendant, (defendant's name), solicited, accepted, or agreed to accept a benefit from (specify); and